-The solver has been halted because the following cell contains an unsupported argument to an INDEX() functions.
-The second and the third arguments providing the row and column indexes must be a constant numeric value or a cell with a constant numeric value, but cannot be a variable, an adjustable, or a random parameter.
+The solver detected some cells contain unsupported arguments to must be a constant numeric value or a cell with a constant numeric value, but cannot be a variable, an adjustable, or a random parameter.
+The Solver could anyway proceed by reading the displayed value in the spreadsheet cell (cell addresses listed in the list of unsupported functions at bottom of tab).